Practice Profile

 - The interpretation of the Community Infrastructure Levy Regulations 2010

-- Enforcing section 106 agreements
+- Enforcing and interpreting section 106 agreements

 - The adoption and content of Supplementary Planning Documents